jankazil/Arotake/README.md

 ### Notes

-Arotake uses [xESMF](https://xesmf.readthedocs.io]) (Universal Regridder for Geospatial Data), which uses [ESMPy](https://earthsystemmodeling.org/esmpy) (ESMF Python Regridding Interface) as backend.
-These packages are as of writing available as conda packages from conda-forge.
+Arotake uses [xESMF](https://xesmf.readthedocs.io) (Universal Regridder for Geospatial Data), which uses [ESMPy](https://earthsystemmodeling.org/esmpy) (ESMF Python Regridding Interface) as backend.
+These packages are, as of writing, available as conda packages from conda-forge.
 This necessitates installing a conda environment to operate Arotake.

 ## Name